 You can’t provide workstations to your remote employees.

-However, there’s a work-around – you can dig up some funds to help pay for their home offices.
+However, there’s a workaround – you can dig up some funds to help pay for their home offices.

-Regular telecommuters might not have this problem, but your in-house employees who are accustomed to an office environment, might have difficulty adjusting to the WFH routine.
+Regular telecommuters might not have this problem, but your in-house employees, who are accustomed to an office environment might have difficulty adjusting to the WFH routine.

 Your employees will love you for helping them build up their home offices from scratch (or spice up existing ones).

-Every now and then, a lot of professionals suffer from imposter syndrome – a persistent gut-wrenching feeling that you’re not good enough and/or a fraud.
+Many professionals suffer from imposter syndrome – a persistent gut-wrenching feeling that you’re not good enough or a fraud.
 Such feelings of inadequacy could affect an employee’s performance, and ultimately lead to disengagement.

 Now, it is easier to give them a pat on the back when you’re working in-house.

-And things don’t always go so smoothly when everyone’s working-from-home.
+And things don’t always go so smoothly when everyone’s working from home.

 Employee empowerment and engagement go hand-in-hand.